Friends in Need Food Bank

 In September 2016, we geared up to provide the same service, setting a budget for the 2016/2017 School Year.
 Grants were obtained from Walmart’s Community Giving,

 Each school year, we apply for grants and fundraise for this program.
-We have been successful in obtaining grants from the Maple Ridge Community Foundation and the Vancouver Sun Children’s Fund.
+We have been successful in obtaining grants from the the Breakfast Club of Canada, Maple Ridge Community Foundation and the Vancouver Sun Children’s Fund.
 We have also been the recipient of several fundraisers, such as the Epic Home Golf Tournament, Broken Balls Golf Tournament, Envision Financial Golf Tournament, Meadow Ridge Rotary Club, Rotary Club of Haney, McDonald Realty, Knights of Columbus, CUPE Local 703, Iron Workers Local 97, Meadow Ridge School and numerous individuals.
 SD42 schools also support the program in their annual fundraising efforts and food drives.
-To support this program, please contact

 program coordinator, Karen Osborne at External link opens in new tab or window604-466-3663 ext.
 203 or KidsExternal link opens in new tab or window@FriendsNeedFood.com